luccayang011/NTU_Machine_Learning_2023/Homework/HW2 Phoneme Classification/README.md

     <li>when dropout rate = 0.5, accuracy = 0.42053</li>
     <li>when dropout rate = 0.75, accuracy = 0.33683</li>
   </ul>
-  This indicates that a much higher dropout rate is likely to lead the accuracy level to drop.
+  This indicates that a much higher dropout rate is likely to lead lower accuracy level.
 </p>

 <p>
-  After tuning the hyperparameter several times, and modifying the model instructions, here are the final parameter sets:
+  After tuning the hyperparameter several times, and modifying the model instructions, I got a model with an accuracy of , here are the final parameter sets:
   <h2>Hyperparameters</h2>
   <ul>
     <li>concat_nframes : 3 -> 19</li>